lmiori92/taxibus/README.md

 A very typical example: the HD44780 display.
 It communicates -data- (bytes), eventually commands and characters, over a parallel port.
 Lately, i2c port extenders and shift registers have been used to reduce the number of pin and this poses the problem of a generic driver.
 By designing a crystal clear write() function it is possible to send commands and character to the target display without knowing a bit of the intermediate layers.
 The initial implementation is focused on write-only operations which are mainly targetting display drivers.
-A read() call is foreseen and is exactly the reverse of a write(), no major issues are found.

 # Requirements